 - Key theme 5.
+Leadership.

-Leadership. - Outcome 5-4 Responsible and financially sustainable you are provided with a range of City services which are delivered in a financially responsible manner.
+- Outcome 5-4 Responsible and financially sustainable you are provided with a range of City services which are delivered in a financially responsible manner.

+- Policy Not applicable.

 All expenditure from the Municipal Fund was included in the Annual Budget as adopted or revised by Council.